 Nebraska Wesleyan University offers free ACT Prep Workshops to students in Honors Academy classes.
 Upcoming workshop dates and registration should be clarified with the Honors Academy instructor who is sent a sign-up flyer.
-The workshops are held on NWU campus in Olin Hall from 10 a.m.–noon.
+The workshops are held on NWU campus from 10 a.m.–noon.
 Upcoming workshop dates are:

 - April 2, 2016

 Enrollment in Honors Academy does not translate into application and admission to Wesleyan University as a full-time student after high school.
 Honors Academy students who are interested in attending Wesleyan University after high school graduation should contact the Nebraska Wesleyan University Admissions Office.